-- If a naming is revoked (see Board of Regents Policy: Namings) that involves corporate or individual signage, University Services is responsible for removing the signage within 14 days of the decision.
+If a naming is revoked (see Board of Regents Policy: Namings and Renamings) that involves corporate or individual signage, University Services or campus Facilities Management is responsible for removing the signage within 14 days of the decision.

-- The initial cost of any donor-related signage will be paid from proceeds of the gift or sponsorship.
+The initial cost of any donor-related signage will be paid from proceeds of the gift or sponsorship.
 The cost of any change in building signage requested by a corporate entity must, if approved, be paid by the corporate entity.
-If a naming is revoked by the Board, University Services will charge the cost of removal and replacement of the signage to the account where the proceeds from the naming sponsorship were originally deposited.
+If a naming is revoked by the Board, University Services or campus Facilities Management will charge the cost of removal and replacement of the signage to the account where the proceeds from the naming sponsorship were originally deposited.

-Corporate signage in the interior of a building is regulated by the University’s Sign and Graphic Standards, and is not governed by this policy (see Board of Regents Policy: Namings.)
+Corporate signage in the interior of a building is regulated by the University’s Sign and Graphic Standards, and is not governed by this policy.

 University buses (owned, leased, or contracted) are not subject to this policy.